Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Method

 \subsubsection{Smartphone Application}

 The design of the smartphone application builds upon the main functions proposed by Resch et al.~\cite{Resch2023} for a smart insole app dedicated to foot health monitoring.
 Building on these proposed functions, our application implements key features such as a heatmap visualization of plantar pressure based on the \ac{FSR} sensors, real-time gait characteristics, and a walking diary displaying step counts and activity-related health status ratings.
 Additional modules include a knowledge database with a search function for articles on foot health, a training area featuring video tutorials for foot-related exercises, and a map for locating local medical specialists.
-The app also enables monitoring of the communication status between the smart insole and the walking aid.
+The app also enables monitoring of the communication status between the \ac{SFO} and the walking aid.

 For pressure data visualization, a custom heatmap fragment shader was implemented.
-Its output was based on the number of \acp{FSR} used and colored using the Turbo colormap developed by Google~\footnote{https://research.google/blog/turbo-an-improved-rainbow-colormap-for-visualization/}.
-The application was developed in Android Studio~\footnote{https://developer.android.com/studio} (version 2024.2.1) using Kotlin as the main programming language.
-We utilized Jetpack Compose~\footnote{https://developer.android.com/compose} and its integrated \ac{UI} libraries from Material2 and Material3, enabling flexible design of forms, buttons, and icons.
+Its output was based on the number of \acp{FSR} used and colored using the Turbo colormap developed by Google~\cite{Google}.
+The application was developed in Android Studio~\cite{AndroidStudio} (version 2024.2.1) using Kotlin as the main programming language.
+We utilized Jetpack Compose~\cite{JetpackCompose} and its integrated \ac{UI} libraries from Material2 and Material3, enabling flexible design of forms, buttons, and icons.
 Wireless communication was implemented via Wi-Fi, Bluetooth, and MQTT protocols to ensure real-time data transmission between devices.
 The prototype was deployed as an \ac{APK} on an Android 14 device using \ac{SDK} version 35.
 Figure~\ref{MobileApp} shows selected screenshots of the main functionalities of the developed \ac{mHealth} application.